MicrosoftDocs/xamarin-docs/docs/ios/platform/gaming/spritekit.md

 ## Physics Fields

-Another great addition to Sprite Kit is the new physics field support.
+Another great addition to SpriteKit is the new physics field support.
 These allow you to add things such as vortex fields, radial gravity fields and spring fields to name just a few.

 Physics fields are created using the SKFieldNode class, which is added to a scene just like any other `SKNode`.
 There are a variety of factory methods on `SKFieldNode` to create different physics fields.
 You can create a spring field by calling `SKFieldNode.CreateSpringField()`, a radial gravity field by calling `SKFieldNode.CreateRadialGravityField()`, and so on.